 My grades weren't suffering, but my mental health certainly was.
 I was devastatingly depressed in college.
 The lack of sleep led me to depend on caffeine and alcohol to deal with energy fluctuations.
 I’d chug coffee all day (which didn’t help my anxiety) and turn to alcohol to help me sleep at night.

 There’s evidence that substance abuse can disrupt circadian rhythm, thus affecting sleep.
 Circadian rhythm disturbances can also increase the chances of relapse in those who previously abused substances.
-It certainly doesn’t help that ADHDers are already predisposed to struggle with substance abuse due to impulsivity and under-stimulation.

 Sleep hygiene refers to routines and bedroom environment and how these factors affect sleep quality.
 Here are a few techniques I’ve personally used to optimize my sleep hygiene: